MicrosoftDocs/azure-reference-other/studio-module-reference/apply-math-operation.md

 -   **Equals(Col2_Col1)**,  indicating that you tested Col2 against Col1.
 -   **Equals(Col2_$10)**, indicating that you compared column 2 to the constant 10.

-Even if you use the **Inplace** option, the source data is not deleted or changed; the column in the original dataset is still available in Studio.
+Even if you use the **Inplace** option, the source data is not deleted or changed; the column in the original dataset is still available in Studio (classic).
 To view the original data, you can connect the [Add Columns](add-columns.md) module and join it to the output of **Apply Math Operation**.

 ## <a name="bkmk_Basic"></a> Basic math operations